PolymerSearch/apidocs/source/includes/ratelimiting.md

 Rate-limiting details are included in the response headers:

-- X-RateLimit-Limit: The maximum number of requests allowed per hour.
+- **X-RateLimit-Limit**: The maximum number of requests allowed per hour.
-- X-RateLimit-Remaining: The number of requests remaining in the current time window.
+- **X-RateLimit-Remaining**: The number of requests remaining in the current time window.
-- X-RateLimit-Reset: The time remaining before the rate limit resets, in UTC epoch seconds.
+- **X-RateLimit-Reset**: The time remaining before the rate limit resets, in UTC epoch seconds.

 Currently, rate limiting is not applied on a per-user basis, but this may be introduced in future updates.